 By all accounts, the Gates family was a close-knit one that ingrained in Gates a strong work ethic and a sense of competitiveness.
 As a young child, he liked board games, especially Risk and Monopoly.
 He also enjoyed non-team sports such as rollerskating, tennis, skiing, and waterskiing.
 He was an avid Boy Scout who fell only a few badges short of being an Eagle Scout.

-As it was for fellow Seattleite and eventual Microsoft co-founder Paul Allen (b.
-1953), the 1962 World's Fair in Seattle was a notable turning point in Gates's life.
+As it was for fellow Seattleite and eventual Microsoft co-founder Paul Allen (1953-2018), the 1962 World's Fair in Seattle was a notable turning point in Gates's life.
 According to Gates, "It was a huge event, a neat deal.
 We went to every pavilion" (Manes, p.
 15).
 At one of those pavilions, "The General Electric Living," the 7-year-old Gates would have seen television programming projected on walls, electronic libraries, and home computers.
 (These "home computers" were not yet consumer products.
 They were simulations, with limited [if any] functionality of the home and office of the future.
 They were said to be for keeping recipes, record keeping, and writing checks.)

 Gates's parents wanted to send him to public schools but were concerned about his level of maturity.
 According to his mother, they were "anxious that he learned good study habits, get some discipline in his life, not sit around thinking all the time, but that he prepare himself to develop some kind of a good school record so that he could go to any college that he wanted to attend" (Manes, p.
 24).
 According to his father, they "thought he was a little immature and that a little bit smaller class setting would be more supportive" (Manes, p.
 24).
 As a result, they sent young Bill to Lakeside School, a private school that catered to Seattle's elite.